 I am currently studying for a PhD in Web Science, based at the Web Science Centre for Doctoral Training, University of Southampton (Southampton, UK).
 My PhD is focused on web archival practice itself and how ‘the doing’ of web archives (and the factors that going into this) shapes what is known about the Web.
-I am taking a socio-technical approach and drawing on postmodernism and the ‘archival turn’ to understand the role of both web archivists and technologies in the creation and maintenance of archives.
+I am taking a socio-technical approach and drawing on STS and archival theory to understand the role of both web archivists and technologies in the creation and maintenance of archives.
 The study will involve the use of ethnographic methods (online and offline) to observe and engage with web archiving in different organisations, disciplines and communities of practice.

 For academic purposes feel free to ping me at jessica.ogden[at]soton.ac.uk – otherwise you can find me on the Twitbox.